Recovering from Surgery/Intensive Care

 What is intensive care?

 Sometimes a patient is transferred to the intensive care unit (ICU) for further, close monitoring.
-Intensive care is most often needed for patients on mechanical ventilation, for patients recovering from heart attacks or major surgery, for patients in shock, and for patients with acute renal failure, among other reasons.
+Intensive care is most often needed for patients on mechanical ventilation, for patients recovering from heart attacks or major surgery, for patients in shock, and for patients with acute renal failure.
 In intensive care, clinical staff closely watch the patient minute-by-minute.